kheiden-com/email-bounce/README.md

 2) Import the repository
 ![Select](documentation/media/Screenshot-import-repository.png)

-3) Use the default name 'email-bounce' or select a new name
+3) Use the default name 'email-bounce' or select a new name.
+Keep the default build command of `npx wrangler deploy`.
-4) Keep the default build command of `npx wrangler deploy`
+4) Create the worker

 ### Configure Cloudflare email route